 “Because I had a lot of experience in that area, [Bishop Ullestad] offered me the position,” Rev. Dr. Joelle Colville-Hanson said.

 Task No. 1 for Rev. Colville-Hanson: create a blog for the synod for digital outreach

 Rev. Colville-Hanson originally created a basic blog on Blogger as an easy way to get the ball rolling.
-But eventually, she decided she need the blog to look more professional, and for that she looked to Christopher Harris and Faith Growth.
+But eventually, she decided she needs the blog to look more professional, and for that, she looked to Christopher Harris and Faith Growth.

 Rev. Colville-Hanson and Harris first met through social media and then met again at the 2015 ELCA Youth Gathering in Detroit, where they learned they had a lot in common with their ideas about the importance of digital ministry.